Sheikh Muszaphar Shukor: Spaceflight

-Soyuz TMA-11 carrying Whitson, Malenchenko, and Sheikh Muszaphar, successfully launched at 13:22 UTC, Wednesday, 10 October 2007.
+Soyuz TMA-11 carrying Yuri Malenchenko, Peggy Whitson and Sheikh Muszaphar successfully launched at 13:22 UTC, Wednesday, 10 October 2007.

 After 10 days in space, Sheikh Muszaphar boarded Soyuz TMA-10 for his return.
 TMA-10 undocked from the ISS at 07:14 UTC on 21 October, and deorbit occurred at 09:47.
 During atmospheric re-entry, the spacecraft transitioned to a ballistic reentry, resulting in it landing west of Arkalyk, approximately 340 km northwest of the intended Kazakhstan landing site.
 The trajectory was reported by the crew as soon as they came out of the communications blackout caused by plasma surrounding the spacecraft.
 A ballistic trajectory is a backup re-entry mode that takes over if something fails during normal re-entry.
 A Commission of Inquiry determined that the ballistic re-entry was caused by damage to a cable in the spacecraft's control panel, which connected the control panel with the Soyuz descent equipment.
 Landing occurred at 10:36 GMT, the duration of his flight is 10d 20h 14m.

 Space experiments

 Sheikh Muszaphar performed experiments on board the International Space Station relating to the characteristics and growth of liver cancer and leukaemia cells, the crystallisation of various proteins and microbes in space.

-The experiments relating to liver cancer, leukaemia cells and microbes will benefit general science and medical research, while the experiments relating to the crystallisation of proteins, lipases in this case, will directly benefit local industries.

-Lipase are a type of protein enzymes used in the manufacturing of a diverse range of products from textiles to cosmetics, and the opportunity to grow these in space will mean a possibility for Malaysian scientists to take a crack at an industry worth some US$2.2bil (MYR7.7bil) worldwide by producing these locally.